Tamburlaine Wines, Established in 1966

 Tamburlaine Wines successfully produces vegan-friendly organic wines in the Hunter Valley.

 Eco-Friendly Winery, Water is Recycled and Solar Energy is Used

-The winery went through a three-year conversion period to be certified organic.
+Tamburlaine Wines went through a three-year conversion period to become a certified organic winery.
 There is no use of chemical fertilizers and pesticides in the vineyards.
 It helps to retain the health of the vines and provides sustainability over a longer period.
 The workers recycle water, use solar energy, and take other measures to maintain soil health.
 New solar panels are also being installed on the winery’s roof.
-To increase organic matter, they compost the winery outputs and spread them through the vineyards.
-A lot of care is taken while fermentation and the levels of SO2 are kept at a minimum.
+To recycle organic matter, they compost the winery outputs and spread them through the vineyards.
+Great care is taken with fermentation and the levels of SO2 are kept at a minimum in all wines.

-The main varieties of grapes that grow here are Chardonnay, Verdelho, Riesling, Semillon, Sauvignon Blanc, Viognier, Arneis, Syrah, Shiraz, Malbec, Gewurztraminer, Merlot, Cabernet Sauvignon, Cabernet Franc, Grenache, Petit Verdot, Pinot Noir, Muscat and Pinot Gris.
-The best grapes go into the production of their high-quality red, white, rose, sparkling, dessert, and fortified wines.
+The main varieties of grapes that grow at Tamburlaine Wines are Chardonnay, Verdelho, Riesling, Semillon, Sauvignon Blanc, Viognier, Arneis, Syrah, Malbec, Gewurztraminer, Merlot, Cabernet Sauvignon, Cabernet Franc, Grenache, Petit Verdot, Pinot Noir, Muscat, and Pinot Gris.
+The best grapes go into the production of their high-quality red, white, rosé, sparkling, dessert, and fortified wines.